EnhancedJax/react-browser-components/README.md

     name: string;
     link: string; // decorative link in the URL bar
-    content: React.ReactNode; // content of the page }>;
+    content: React.ReactNode; // content of the page
+    icon: React.ReactNode; // icon of the page.
+Recommend size: 12px (Chrome) 14px (Arc)
+  }>;
-  shadow?: boolean; // shadow of the browser, default is true usecontentsize?: boolean; // default is false: browser will be the size of it's parent element. true: browser will be the size of it's content leftIcons?: React.ReactNode; // leave empty for default icons rightIcons?: React.ReactNode; // leave empty for default icons lightTheme?: Theme; // changes the light theme of the browser darkTheme?: Theme; // changes the dark theme of the browser children?: React.ReactNode; // content displayed under all pages tab?: number;
+  shadow?: boolean; // shadow of the browser, default is true useContentSize?: boolean; // default is false: browser will be the size of it's parent element. true: browser will be the size of it's content contentScroll?: boolean; // if content inside the container should be scrollable, default is true leftIcons?: React.ReactNode; // leave empty for default icons rightIcons?: React.ReactNode; // leave empty for default icons lightTheme?: Theme; // changes the light theme of the browser darkTheme?: Theme; // changes the dark theme of the browser children?: React.ReactNode; // content displayed over all pages tab?: number;
   setTab?: (tab: number) => void;
 };